ChristianParnell/Orbit_Website/README.md

 ### 01/03
 Refined the folder helix effect.
 The speed and corkscrew spiral around the model were too fast, so I slowed and improved them.
 I also created more spacing between folders so the model would be more visible.
+I aslo created a model for the center of the project using Blender

 ### 02/03
 Worked through major lighting issues.
 Light from the sky sphere was casting additional light onto the folder covers.
 I fixed that problem, but the model was still unlit and corrupted because the GL file could not be accessed properly for textures.